parallella/parallella-utils/docs/para_gpio.md

       continuing for a total of nNumIDs pins.
 If bPorcOrder is false, the pins are assigned in numerical order 0, 1, 2, 3...
 If true, the pin assignments are made in the order of the Porcupine breakout board's single-ended assignments, i.e. 0 2 1 3 4 6 5 7, so they come out 'nicely' on the headers.
+If using bPorcOrder, do NOT add the offset of 54 for the first external GPIO pin, instead use a startID based at 0.
+The offset will be added automatically.

-    CParaGpio(int *pIDArray, int nNumIDs) - Constructs a multi-pin GPIO object using the pin numbers defined in the array pIDArray.
+    CParaGpio(int *pIDArray, int nNumIDs, bool bPorcOrder=false) -
+      Constructs a multi-pin GPIO object using the pin numbers defined in the array pIDArray.
 The first ID in the array corresponds to the lowest bit in any read or write transaction.

     AddPin(int nID) - Adds a new pin to the object, for multi-pin objects this will become the new most-significant bit.

+    IsOK() - Checks that all pin assignments were successful, returns true if no errors have occurred during pin assignment, including if no pins have been asssigned, returns false otherwise.

+    GetNPins() - Returns the number of pins assigned.

     SetDirection(para_gpiodir eDir) - Sets the direction for all pins of the object based on the enum eDir: